jakop345/cloudron-box/README.md

 ** Verify using `sudo rmappdir.sh --check`.
 This should print 'OK'

+* export FQDN='mybox.cloudron.us'
+** Add the above domain to your /etc/hosts
+** All apps will be installed as subdomains of the above FQDN

 Running
 -------
 * ./run.sh - this starts up nginx to serve up the webadmin